Elizabeth Andrews: Early life

-Andrews, née Smith, was born into a mining family at Hirwaun in the Cynon Valley, one of eleven children (two of whom died during childhood).
+Andrews was born on 15 December 1882 at 13 John Street, Hirwaun in the Cynon Valley into a Welsh speaking mining family of Charlotte (née Evans) and Samuel Smith, one of eleven children (two of whom died during childhood).
 She lived in Station Road, Hirwaun, and was obliged to leave school at the age of twelve, in order to help at home.
-Ten years later, a letter she wrote to the press in support of Evan Roberts gained her some attention, and she joined the women's suffrage movement at about the same time.
-She was one of three women who gave evidence before the Sankey Commission in 1918, speaking before the House of Lords, along with two miners' wives.
+She worked as a dress maker and moved to the Rhondda aged of 26 where she met her husband Tom.
+Her experiences there of the social issues affecting the mining community were the start of her political campaigning.